Jess Stonestreet Jackson Jr.

-Jess Stonestreet Jackson Jr. (February 18, 1930 – April 21, 2011) was an American billionaire wine entrepreneur, lawyer, racehorse owner, and self-made businessman.
+Jess Stonestreet Jackson Jr. (February 18, 1930 – April 21, 2011) was an American billionaire wine entrepreneur, lawyer, racehorse owner, and businessman.
 He started the Kendall-Jackson wine business with his first wife, Jane Kendall (Wadlow) Jackson.
-The family's 1974 purchase of an 80 acre pear and walnut orchard in Lakeport, California was converted to a vineyard.
-The first release of Vintner's Reserve Chardonnay in 1982 closed the gap between the super premium and cheap wine market.
+The family's 1974 purchase of an 80 acre pear and walnut orchard in Lakeport, California, was converted to a vineyard.
 As of 2010, Vintner's Reserve Chardonnay was one of the most popular wines on the market.
-His style as a vintner developed into a focus on single-vineyard, mountain grown wines.

 Early life and education

 Jess Jackson grew up during the Great Depression and was raised in San Francisco's Sunset District.
 His father, a teacher, was out of work three times while he was growing up, and there were times when the family had to survive on rice.
 To help support his family, Jackson started working at an early age.
-From the age of five, when he got his first job as a paper boy, he worked a variety of jobs including candy maker, a soda jerk, a temp at the post office, a hops picker, a longshoreman, a teamster, a lifeguard, an ambulance driver, among other things.
+From the age of five, when he got his first job as a paper boy, he worked a variety of jobs including candy maker, a soda jerk, a temp at the post office, a hops picker, a longshoreman, a teamster, a lifeguard, and an ambulance driver.

 Jackson graduated from San Francisco's Abraham Lincoln High School.
 He earned a law degree from the University of California, Berkeley.
-While studying law he simultaneously held down jobs as a dock laborer, Berkeley policeman and an ambulance driver to put himself through school.
+While studying law he worked as a dock laborer, a Berkeley policeman, and an ambulance driver to put himself through school.
 Upon his graduation from Berkeley in 1951, Jackson started practicing real estate law.